BhoomikaPriyadarshini/Week_4/README.md

 # Task Manager App

-This project is a task manager built using HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB.
+This is a full stack Task Manager project built during the internship program.

 ## Features